Clarity logoClarity logoClarity

 A blockchain is a decentralized, distributed digital ledger that records transactions across a network of computers in a way that is transparent, tamper-proof, and does not require a central authority.
 Data is grouped into blocks that are cryptographically linked in chronological order, forming an immutable chain.
 The technology underpins Bitcoin, Ethereum, and thousands of other cryptocurrencies, as well as applications in supply chain management, digital identity, and decentralized finance (DeFi).

 Forget everything you've heard about blockchain for a second.
-At its core, a blockchain is just a shared ledger; a record of transactions that multiple parties can read and trust, without needing to trust each other.
+A blockchain is just a shared ledger; a record of transactions that multiple parties can read and trust, without needing to trust each other.

 Imagine a town where everyone keeps a copy of the same accounting book.
 When Alice pays Bob $50, every person in town writes it down in their copy.
 If one person tries to change their copy (say, erasing Alice's payment), everyone else's copies still show the truth.
 The fraudster is outnumbered.
 That's the basic idea behind blockchain: a ledger that's so widely distributed that no single party can alter it.